CtrlK

 Completeness

-Clearly answers both 'what' (verifies implementation follows stored code/testing patterns, reports issues with severity levels and verdict) and 'when' (explicit trigger phrases listed, plus negative boundaries distinguishing from PR review and plan validation skills).
+Clearly answers both 'what' (verifies implementation follows stored code/testing patterns and matches the plan, reports issues as ERRORS/WARNINGS/INFO) and 'when' (explicit trigger phrases listed, plus negative boundaries distinguishing it from PR review and plan validation skills).

 3 / 3